AlexZettler/Python-Project-Starter/README.md

         --pipenv
-            *Creates a python 3.6 pipenv in the source folder *[todo] specify a python version to use
+            *Creates a python 3.6 pipenv in the source folder -[todo] specify a python version to use

         --git
-            *Creates a git repository for the project [todo]optionally commits your project to either github, or bitbucket [semi-implemented] launch your favorite git gui client
+            *Creates a git repository for the project -[todo]optionally commits your project to either github, or bitbucket -[semi-implemented] launch your favorite git gui client

         --vscws
             *Creates a json formatted code-workspace file.
-VS code workspaces now support pipenv, so your project will get syntex highlighting based on your installed packages.
+             VS code workspaces now support pipenv, so your project will get syntex highlighting.
              Executing this file will also open vsc in the workspace and save your project preferences.